foxglove/docs/docs/2-visualizing/7-shareable-links.md

 ---
 title: Shareable links
+description: Build and share deep links with your teammates to open Foxglove with specific layouts and data sources.
 ---

-Build and share deep links with your teammates to open Foxglove (on web or desktop) with specific layouts and data sources.
+Build and share deep links with your teammates to open Foxglove with specific layouts and data sources.

 To open Foxglove using a specific layout or data source, construct a "deep link" URL using the format: